NHSDigital/nhs-notify-reporting/README.md

 Access to the core NHS Notify account is read-only.
 Any side-effects of changes are restricted solely to the staging tables within the reporting environment.

+The following Athena workgroups are available:

+- `setup` for DDL execution and initial data migration.
+- `ingestion` for execution of the ingestion queries used to populate staging tables.
+- `user` for execution of queries that read from staging tables, including external consumers like Power BI.

+Ad-hoc queries should be executed using the `user` workgroup

 ## Testing

 As there is no application code, testing of ingestion queries is currently performed manually.